 It was a horrific experience!
 But luckily I was introduced to natural remedies and I couldn’t be happier.

 Although I still struggle to fall asleep once in a while, I no longer have chronic insomnia… thanks to natural sleeping aids.

 I infused the oil used with chamomile.
 One of the ways that I usually summon sleep is with a warm cup of chamomile tea.
 But did you know that chamomile can be infused and added to a herbal sleep balm?
 I find it effective, and thus have added it to this recipe.

 This recipe also uses two essential oils that I find helpful.
 Lavender essential oil, which is well-known for its calming effect, and orange essential oil, a powerful antioxidant that also has a calming impact and promotes peace and tranquility.
-I find that by adding these two essential oils I can create a highly therapeutic herbal sleep balm that can induce a restful night’s sleep.
+I find that by adding these two essential oils I can create a highly therapeutic herbal sleep balm that helps induce a restful night’s sleep for me.